DoorSpot

 Scenario 1: You type it into a chatbot

 You open ChatGPT or Claude, paste in a lease agreement, and ask it to summarize the key terms.
 Or you type “Draft a check-in email for Sarah Johnson arriving March 3rd at 4200 Elm Street, Unit 12B.”
 Everything you typed—the guest name, the address, the dates—just entered that AI company’s systems.
-Depending on your plan and settings, it may be stored for up to several years and used to improve their models.
+Depending on your AI-use plan and settings, it may be stored for up to several years and used to improve the AI companies models.
 Your competitor using the same tool benefits from the patterns in your data.

 Scenario 2: Your AI assistant pulls from your systems